 Twelve courses are required for the neurobiochemistry major.
 A grade of at least C- must be obtained in all required courses.

-Electives: One elective course from ENGR 311 or 316; and one elective course from BIOL 224L, BIOL 227L, CHEM 312L, CHEM 404, NESC 362, NESC 402, PSYC 261 or NESC/PSYC 364.
-Students must take any laboratories associated with courses used to satisfy the elective requirement.
+Electives: One elective course from ENGR 311 or 316; and one elective course from BIOL 224L, BIOL 227L, CHEM 312L, CHEM 404, CHEM 410, NESC 362, NESC 402, PSYC 261 or NESC/PSYC 364.
+Students must take any laboratories associated with courses used to satisfy the elective requirement except for PSYC 261.
 Independent study and research may not be used to meet this requirement.
 Choice of electives should be made on the basis of the individual students’ educational objectives and after consultation with the student’s major adviser.

 Capstone/Senior Project: The senior exercise for the biochemistry major (both tracks) is CHEM 316L.
 Students may also undertake a senior thesis.
 A senior thesis requires a substantial amount of laboratory work.
 Students contemplating writing a thesis should therefore consult with their research advisers in their junior year.
 A Chemistry Department thesis application form (available from the chemistry secretary) must be submitted to the chair of the department by the end of the first week of classes of the fall semester of their senior year.
 Chemistry faculty members will evaluate applications.
-Students whose thesis applications are approved will enroll in CHEM 499.
-Senior Thesis for 1 credit in the spring semester of their senior year and participate in the departmental seminar series.
+Students whose thesis applications are approved will enroll in CHEM 498.
+Senior Thesis Part I and 499.
+Senior Thesis Part II for 1 credit each in the fall and spring semesters of their senior year and participate in the departmental seminar series.

 Writing Requirement: The Writing Intensive Part II requirement for the biochemistry major (both tracks) is fulfilled by CHEM 311L.